 - Feeling weak or very tired

 Most often, these symptoms are not due to cancer.
-They may be caused by non-cancerous (benign) tumors or other problems.
+They may be caused by non-cancerous (benign) tumors or other medical conditions.
 If your elderly parent is having any of these symptoms or other changes in health, see a doctor as soon as possible.
 Don't wait to feel pain.
 In its early stages, cancer usually doesn't cause pain.

 Cancer Treatments for Elderly People

 Surgery removes the malignant tumor, as well as the surrounding cells, to prevent the cancer from spreading.
 The surgeon may also remove some nearby lymph nodes.
-Learn more about cancer surgery.

 Radiation therapy (also called radiotherapy) uses high-energy rays to kill cancer cells.
-Learn more about radiation therapy.

 Chemotherapy is the use of drugs that kill cancer cells.
 Most patients receive chemotherapy by mouth or through a vein.
-Learn more about chemotherapy.

 Recently, doctors have also been using biological therapy for some cancers.
 Some biological therapies help the body's own defenses kill cancer cells.
 Other biological therapies block the chain of events in and around cancer cells so that they die or stop growing.